DR. YVONNE POITRAS PRATT

 GRADUATE STUDENT TEAM

-From 2016-2019, we recruited several graduate students at the PhD, and Masters, levels to work alongside us.
-Both Jennifer MacDonald and Jennifer Markides helped with research activities, and Solange Lalonde lent us her expertise in the Relational Model (Lalonde, 2017) to help frame our work.
+From 2016-2019, we recruited several graduate students to support our Teaching Scholars project.
+We also recruited educational specialists, such as Solange Lalonde, who lent us her expertise in the Relational Model (Lalonde, 2017) to help frame our work.

 DR. PATRICIA DANYLUK